How Does a Merchant Cash Advance Impact Your Credit Score?

 Default and Collections

 Finally, if you do default on your MCA, it could be sent to a collections department, third-party debt collections agency, or collection law firm.
-Unpaid debt collection accounts do usually get reported to the major credit bureaus.
+Unpaid debt collection accounts usually get reported to the major credit bureaus.
 A collection account on your credit report can seriously damage your score.
 But again, you might not see the MCA reported, even if delinquent.

 Additionally, defaulting on your MCA is usually considered a breach of contract and repayment terms.
 In this case, the MCA provider may file a lawsuit for the money owed.
 The good news is if they obtain a judgment against you, it won’t go on your credit report.
 Civil judgments are no longer reported to the credit bureaus.
-Now, bankruptcy is the only public record information that’s noted on credit reports.
+Now, bankruptcy is the only public record information noted on credit reports.

 How Tayne Law Can Help